raspberrypilearning/3d-adventure/en/step_2.md

 --- task ---

+**Choose:**

-Open the project you have been working on during this path and create a new scene.
+Open the project you have been working on during this Introduction to Unity path and create a new scene.

+or

+Download the [Unity starter package](https://rpf.io/p/en/3d-adventure-go){:target="_blank"} to your computer.
+Choose a sensible location such as your Documents folder.

 --- collapse ---
 ---
 title: I don't have an existing project
 ---

-If you have not compeleted the rest of the path, or are not able to open your previous project, you can download and import the [3D adventure](path){:target=_blank} template package that contains a collection of useful assets.
+If you have not compeleted the rest of the path, or are not able to open your previous project, you can download and import the [3D adventure](https://rpf.io/p/en/3d-adventure-go){:target=_blank} template package that contains a collection of useful assets.

 --- /collapse ---